insert mp4 file here

-The Swallowtail and Birdwing Butterfly Trust has provided a grant to the Wildlife Preservation Society of Queensland for captive breeding and release of the Richmond birdwing in Australia.
+In 2019 the Swallowtail and Birdwing Butterfly Trust provided a grant to the Wildlife Preservation Society of Queensland to assist in the captive breeding and release of the Richmond birdwing in eastern Australia.
 The programme is necessary to enable the conservation status of this Vulnerable butterfly to be improved, and the threats to its future reversed.
 It is part of a wider project to rehabilitate birdwing habitat, establish ‘stepping stone’ habitat corridors and ensure the butterfly’s genetic viability.
 This will, in turn, ensure that the Richmond birdwing continues to have viable populations throughout its range in Queensland and New South Wales.

 This is a grassroots project where fundamental assistance is being given in order to maximise impact in terms of conservation of this spectacular and popular butterfly.
 The Trust’s support is a clear indication of the international significance of the work being done by the many volunteers working on behalf of this project in Australia.